learn-co-curriculum/reading-ios-using-tests/README.md

 #### The Import Headers

-A `Spec` file begins with import headers just like our Cocoa Touch Classes:
+A `Spec` file begins with import headers just like our `FISAppDelegate` files:

 ```objc
 #import <Foundation/Foundation.h>